-The Melis lab also pioneered and currently leads an international effort to improve, by up to 300%, the efficiency and productivity of photosynthesis in mass cultures under bright sunlight conditions.
+The Melis lab also pioneered and currently leads an international effort to improve, by up to 3-fold, the efficiency and productivity of photosynthesis in mass cultures under bright sunlight conditions.
 This is implemented upon genetically optimizing the size of the array of chlorophyll molecules that serve as antennae to absorb sunlight for the photosynthetic apparatus.

 Hydrogen and hydrocarbon fuel and chemicals production via the process of photosynthesis

 Application of the TLA Concept to Enhance the Solar-to-Biomass Energy Conversion Efficiency of Photosynthesis